SAP-samples/teched2022-XP260/exercises/ex1/README.md

 3. Enter your credentials for SAP ID Service, which is the default identity provider for any new BTP global account

-4. In the SAP BTP Cockpit Accdount Explorer, choose the menu item Security --> Trust Configuration
+4. In the SAP BTP Cockpit Account Explorer, choose the menu item Security --> Trust Configuration
 <br><img src="/exercises/ex1/images/SAP_BTP_Cockpit_Account_Explorer.png" width="50%">

 5. So far, only the default identity provider is configured, which is the SAP ID Service.
 Click on "Establish Trust" to add your custom identity provider